mistersouza/localle/README.md

 - JavaScript.
 Bringing life to elements and making things interactive while supporting the HTML & CSS groove.
 - Python.
 Powering the brains behind the scenes.

+### Framework used and abused

+- [Django](https://www.djangoproject.com/).
+The web wizard behind this project's magic.
+It's the sleek toolkit that makes building powerful and secure websites a breeze.

-### Storage
+### Storage trusted

-- [Amazon Web Services (AWS)](https://aws.amazon.com) - The home for all our static and media files, securely stored in the digital realm.
+- [Amazon Web Services (AWS)](https://aws.amazon.com).
+The home for all our static and media files, securely stored in the digital realm.
 - [Cloudinary](https://cloudinary.com/) - Where media becomes magic.
 It's our creative hub, transforming images and videos into dazzling web assets.

 ### Database

-- [ElephantSQL](https://www.elephantsql.com/) - Your database sanctuary, where data roams freely and securely, as robust as an elephant.
+- [ElephantSQL](https://www.elephantsql.com/).
+Your database sanctuary, where data roams freely and securely, as robust as an elephant.